 20:18:17:41.04.
-Prevention of unauthorized transactions.
-The following minimal controls shall be implemented by the host system to ensure that each game is prevented from responding to any command for crediting outside of a properly authorized cashless transaction:
+Prevention of unauthorized access or transactions.
+The following minimal internal controls must be implemented to ensure that each game is prevented from responding to any command for crediting outside of a properly authorized cashless transaction:

-- (1) The network hub is secured either in a locked and monitored room or area and no access is allowed on any node without valid login and password; - (2) The number of stations where critical cashless applications or associated databases may be accessed is limited; and - (3) The procedures shall be in place on the system to identify and flag suspect player and employee accounts to prevent unauthorized use including: - (a) Establishing a maximum number of incorrect PIN entries before account lockout; - (b) Flagging of hot accounts where cards have been stolen; - (c) Invalidating accounts and transferring balances into a new account; and - (d) Establishing limits for maximum cashless activity in and out as a global or individual variable to preclude money laundering.
+(1) Secure the hubs, services, and connection ports in a locked and monitored room or area to prevent unauthorized access to the network and prevent access to any node without valid login and password;

+(2) Limit the number of stations where critical cashless applications or associated databases may be accessed;

+(3) Limit the number of users that have permission to adjust critical parameters; and

+(4) Identify and flag suspect wagering accounts to prevent unauthorized use by:

+(A) Establishing a maximum of three successive, incorrect secure personal identification code or number entries before account lockout;

+(B) Flagging hot accounts where cards or authentication credentials have been stolen;

+(C) Invalidating accounts and transferring balances into a new account;

+(D) Establishing limits for maximum cashless activity or overall gaming activities in and out as a global or individual variable to preclude money laundering.

+(E) Monitoring cashless devices for funds transferred into the cashless device from one wagering account, then transferred out to another wagering account; and

+(F) Monitoring wagering accounts for opening and closing in short time frames and for deposits and withdrawal without associated game play transactions.

+Source: 36 SDR 22, effective August 18, 2009; 48 SDR 14, effective August 22, 2021.
+General Authority: SDCL 42-7B-7, 42-7B-11(13).
+Law Implemented: SDCL 42-7B-2.1(1), 42-7B-43.

 20:18:17:41.05.
-Diagnostic tests on a cashless slot machine.
-Any testing or test account must be logged by the host system.
+Diagnostic tests on a cashless wagering system.
+Any testing or test account must be logged by the cashless wagering system.
 No person may perform any cashless activity without being logged by the system.